Tam Leadership, Team Dynamics and Time Management:

 Exhibit tact in discouraging team member distracting behaviours;

-Explain the bases for the feeling of ‘Togetherness’ or ‘Awareness’ IN An Aggregation;
+Explain the bases for the feeling of ‘Togetherness’ or ‘Awareness’ in an Aggregation;

 Explain the concept of batching technique and its relationship to time management;